 We are very pleased to say that we are able to offer a full curriculum for all students over the next year, which we think is very important.
-We have incorporated extra literacy support and a focus on reading in our reflection time periods as well as slightly increasing the number of English lessons in Year 7.
+We have incorporated extra literacy support and a focus on reading in our reflection time periods as well as slightly increasing the number of English lessons in Years 7 and 8.
+Year 9 will be able to undertake all the option choices they chose during the lockdown period.
+We do not envisage many Year 11 students dropping option choices at this late stage, although we may advise a very few to do so, which is something we do every year.
+This will be at the discretion of the school and we will, of course, advise you should we feel this is in the best interests of your child.